 Sec.
-5-8 Required Buffers and Screens
+5-9 Required Buffers and Screens

-- A. Buffers shall be required between any Hamlet (HM) or Village (VL) district and the Rural (RL) district, and where a Hamlet (HM), or Village (VL) district abuts a thoroughfare, except as specified in subsection (F) below.
-The intent of the buffers shall be to preserve rural views from thoroughfares and adjacent properties as part of the preservation of rural character in the city. - B. Adjacent to scenic roads as designated on the City's official scenic road map, buffers shall consist of a wooded area consisting of existing or newly planted trees.
-Adjacent to non-scenic roads, buffers may be wooded, open, or agricultural areas.
-Buffers shall not include any buildings or pavement, except as specified in subsection (F).
+A. Buffers shall be required between any Hamlet (HM) Village (VL) or district and the Rural (RL) district, and where a Hamlet (HM), or Village (VL)district abuts a thoroughfare, except as specified in subsection (\underline{F}) below.
+The intent of the buffers shall be to preserve rural views from thoroughfares and adjacent properties as part of the preservation of rural character in the city.